A Simple Guide to a Healthy Diet

 Understanding a Balanced Diet

-A balanced diet is all about variety and moderation.
-Including different food types ensures your body receives essential nutrients.
-Typically, a balanced diet consists of carbohydrates, proteins, fats, vitamins, and minerals.
+A balanced diet is learning to include all food groups to make sure your body is getting the nutrition it needs.
+A balanced diet includes carbohydrates, proteins, fats, vitamins, and minerals.

 The Five Key Food Groups